aabeveridge/interdisciplinary-data-mining/README.md

-# interdisciplinary-data-mining
+# Interdisciplinary Data Mining: Using the MassMine Toolset
-Interdisciplinary Data Mining: Using the MassMine Toolset
+This repository contains the markdown files, code, and example datasets for the companion book for MassMine: *Interdisciplinary Data Mining: Using the MassMine Toolset*.